thegouravgupta/Python_cloud_Case_Study/README.md

 # python-project1

-This pythond projects contains various functions which can be directly used in your project related to calculator
+This python projects contains various functions which can be directly used in your project.